Late Latin: Low Latin

 He does, however, give some idea of the source of his infima, which is a classical word, "lowest", of which the comparative degree is inferior, "lower".
 In the preface, he opposes the style of the scriptores aevi inferioris (Silver Age) to the elegantes sermones, "elegant speech", the high and low styles of Latinitas defined by the classical authors.
-Apparently, du Cange was basing his low style on sermo humilis, the simplified speech devised by Late Latin Christian writers to address the ordinary people.
+Du Cange was basing his low style on sermo humilis, the simplified speech devised by Late Latin Christian writers to address ordinary people.
 Humilis (humble, humility) means "low", "of the ground".
 The Christian writers were not interested in the elegant speech of the best or classical Latin, which belonged to their aristocratic pagan opponents.
 Instead, they preferred a humbler style lower in correctness, so that they might better deliver the gospel to the vulgus or "common people".

 Low Latin in this view is the Latin of the two periods in which it has the least degree of purity, or is most corrupt.
 By corrupt, du Cange only meant that the language had resorted to nonclassical vocabulary and constructs from various sources, but his choice of words was unfortunate.
 It allowed the "corruption" to extend to other aspects of society, providing fuel for the fires of religious (Catholic vs. Protestant) and class (conservative vs. revolutionary) conflict.
-Low Latin passed from the heirs of the Italian renaissance to the new philologists of the northern and Germanic climes, where it became a different concept.
+Low Latin passed from the heirs of the Italian Renaissance to the new philologists of the northern and Germanic climes, where it became a different concept.

 In Britain, Gildas' view that Britain fell to the Anglo-Saxons because it was morally slack was already well known to the scholarly world.
 The northern Protestants now worked a role reversal; if the language was "corrupt", it must be symptomatic of a corrupt society, which indubitably led to a "decline and fall", as Edward Gibbon put it, of imperial society.
 Writers taking this line relied heavily on the scandalous behavior of the Julio-Claudian dynasty and the bad emperors reported by Tacitus and other writers and later by the secret history of Procopius, who hated his royal employers to such a degree that he could not contain himself about their real methods and way of life any longer.
 They, however, spoke elegant Latin.
 The Protestants changed the scenario to fit their ideology that the church needed to be purified of corruption.
 For example, Baron Bielfeld, a Prussian officer and comparative Latinist, characterised the low in Low Latin, which he saw as medieval Latin, as follows:

-As 'Low Latin' tends to be muddled with Vulgar Latin, Late Latin and Medieval Latin and has unfortunate extensions of meaning into the sphere of socioeconomics, it has gone out of use by the mainstream philologists of Latin literature.
+As 'Low Latin' tends to be muddled with Vulgar Latin, Late Latin, and Medieval Latin, and has unfortunate extensions of meaning into the sphere of socio-economics, it has gone out of use by the mainstream philologists of Latin literature.
 A few writers on the periphery still mention it, influenced by the dictionaries and classic writings of former times.